PLAYING SHAKESPEARE WITH DEUTSCHE BANK FAQS.

 When will I find out if I have been successful?

-For state secondary schools in London and Birmingham, applications will open on Wednesday 6th September 2023, initially until Friday 22 September.
+For state secondary schools in London and Birmingham, applications will open on Monday 16th September 2024, initially until Monday 7 October.
 Applications received during this time will be ranked based on FSM% (percentage of students eligible for Free School Meals) and tickets will be allocated accordingly.
 If you apply during this period, then you will hear whether your application has been successful before October Half Term.

 Will I be seated?

-The Globe has 850 seats and 550 ‘groundling’ or standing tickets available for each schools performance of Romeo and Juliet.
+The Globe has 850 seats and 550 ‘groundling’ or standing tickets available for each schools performance of Macbeth.
 These iconic ‘groundling’ tickets are a large part of what makes the Globe such a unique, lively, and interactive performance space!
 To discover more about the historical context of the ‘groundling’ ticket, you can read this extract from Andrew Gurr, ‘Traps and Discoveries at the Globe’, Proceedings of the British Academy 94 (1997), pp 88-89.

 For state secondary schools in London and Birmingham: by submitting your application, you are accepting that you may be allocated groundling (standing) tickets.
 Please note: if any of your group cannot stand for access reasons, it is vital that you let us know this as part of your application form.